bu-cisl/EDoF-Miniscope/README.md

 #### 3a) Genetic Algorithm Deployment

 The DOE optimization genetic algorithm is contained in the folder "Matlab/Genetic Algorithm".
 Ensure that the "Helpers", "Objects", "Supp_Analysis", "Export_Fig" are within the directory.
-Open "Optimize_Multfoci_dsGA.m" and adjust the user parameters to fit the desired optimization conditions (simulated enviornment and optimization parameters).
+Open "Optimize_DOE_GA.m" and adjust the user parameters to fit the desired optimization conditions (simulated enviornment and optimization parameters).
+Run the genetic algorithm.
+The algorithm will generate a new folder containing figures and parameters detailing the optimized DOE.
+We anaylzed the stability of the optimied solution as a function of genetic algorithm parameters in the supplement.

 <p align="center">
   <img src="/Images/genetic algorithm.png">
 </p>

+#### 3b)